hacKRD0/trikona-backend-services/README.md

-# User Management Service

-A microservice for handling user authentication, registration, and profile management.
-Built with Go and following clean architecture principles.
+# Trikona Backend Services

+A comprehensive backend system built with Go, following clean architecture principles.
+The system consists of multiple microservices for user management, directory services, and more.

 ## Features

+### User Management Service
 - User registration and authentication
 - Email verification
 - Password reset functionality